RetroUnreal/YoutubeTabCleaner/README.md

 The extension will retry multiple times because the Youtube UI is kind of buggy, else it didnt actually add all videos to watch later.

-If some videos are still not getting added to your watch later, increase the retries or delay near the bottom of background.js (Change both delays, one is for videos, the other for shorts.):
+If some videos are still not getting added to your watch later, increase the retries or delays near the top & bottom of background.js\
+(Change both delays, one is for videos, the other for shorts.):

 ```js
         delayOpen: 2474,